KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 ## Features

 - **Account Management**: Easily reorder your Steam accounts to suit your preferences.
-- **Temporary Hiding**: Hide accounts temporarily to declutter your view.
 - **Account Disabling**: Disable accounts for privacy or organization, with hidden accounts stored in `%appdata%/KRWCLASSIC/steamaccountswitchermanager`.

 ## Installation